 Residential developments serviced with piped water and septic fields have been established along Green Bank Court and Cove Lane prior to the adoption of this secondary planning strategy.
 These developments will be accommodated but, due to their proximity to harbour-related industrial lands, no additional housing will be supported.
-Provisions will also be made to accommodate existing residential lots along Basinview Drive and any redevelopment of these lots will be subject to the policy provisions for the Harbour-Related Commercial Residential designation.
+Provisions will also be made to accommodate existing residential lots along Basinview Drive and any redevelopment of these lots will be subject to the policy provisions for the Harbour-Related Commercial Residential Sub-designation.

+Policy WC-6:

-Policy WC-6: The Limited-Use Designation is applied to existing residential lots within the Secondary Plan Area and is intended to allow for the replacement of, or additions to, existing homes.
-Under the Land Use By-law, lands within this designation shall be zoned R-1 Zone (Single Family Residential), with special provisions made to allow for replacement of, or additions to, existing residences, but new residences shall be prohibited.
+The Limited-Use Sub-Designation, as shown on Map 11 is applied to existing residential lots within the Secondary Plan Area and is intended to allow for the replacement of, or additions to, existing homes.
+Under the Land Use By-law, lands within this sub-designation shall be zoned R-1 Zone (Single Family Residential), with special provisions made to allow for replacement of, or additions to, existing residences, but new residences shall be prohibited.